Sjord/Sjord.github.io/_posts/2024-09-10-php-unserialize-null-bytes-name-mangling.md

 date: 2024-10-16
 ---

-Serialized objects in PHP often contain null bytes, which present a challenge when transmitted over SOAP, as SOAP strings cannot contain null bytes.
-This blog post explores two effective methods for overcoming this limitation, enabling the transmission of serialized objects over SOAP and exploiting an unserialize remote code execution (RCE) vulnerability.
+Serialized objects in PHP often contain null bytes.
+This present a challenge when transmitted as strings over SOAP, as these cannot contain null bytes.
+This blog post explores two effective methods for overcoming this limitation, enabling the transmission of serialized objects over SOAP to exploit an unserialize remote code execution (RCE) vulnerability.

 ## Introduction